New Patient Exam & Consultation

-Acupressure for Vertigo Relief: 3 Basic Pressure Points to Try
+Acupressure for Vertigo Relief: 3 Pressure Points That Work

 Vertigo is a disorder that affects balance.
 It produces a sensation of movement even though there is none occurring.
 Patients with vertigo usually feel like the world is spinning around them.
 They may experience nausea, vomiting and dizziness.
 If you’re suffering from vertigo, you may want to give acupressure for vertigo and dizziness relief a try.

-Acupressure is an alternative medicine technique and a traditional Chinese medicine practice.
-It consists of pressing certain acupuncture points to help stimulate the body to start healing the free flow of energy in the body.
+Acupressure, a therapy from Traditional Chinese Medicine (TCM), involves pressing acupuncture points to stimulate energy flow and restore balance.
+It is often used to reduce dizziness, vertigo, and nausea (according to an International Journal of Surgery Open 2025 study).
 It is similar to acupuncture, but instead of needles, the fingers are used to work the point.
 It’s normal to experience a slight pain when the proper acupuncture point is pressed.

 Acupressure can be very effective in numerous ways, one of those ways includes reducing vertigo symptoms naturally by stimulating specific pressure points located on various parts of the body.
 There are a few different points in particular that could help relieve dizziness and vertigo when considering acupressure for vertigo relief.